 Combining simultaneously the two approaches of descending the hierarchy temporally and spatially can be tricky.
 Here's an example.
-Let's say you saw something interesting on channel 5 on even numbered trials during the experiment and you want to follow up.
+Let's say you saw something interesting on the 6th channel (index 5) on even numbered trials during the experiment and you want to follow up.
 What was the average response?

 '''

+index = chx.index[5]

-avg = np.mean([seg.analogsignals[5] for seg in block.segments[::2]], axis=1)
+avg = np.mean([seg.analogsignals[0][:, index] for seg in block.segments[::2]], axis=1)

 plt.plot(avg)

 '''